 - TBI 202: Assets, Assessment, and Analysis of Behavior after Traumatic Brain Injury

-- TBI 303: Contemporary Issues in Serving Students with Traumatic Brain Injury
+- TBI 303: Contemporary Issues After Brain Injury Executive Functioning and Transition for Success in Adulthood

 Trainings are provided by Dr. Susan Wolf, Executive Director of Wattle and Daub Research.
 For a training schedule or registration information, contact Jeannette Zemeida via email or by telephone at 602-542-3855.